Social media has transformed how the world connects. Check out our social media stocks list to learn about the top companies in the space.

 It goes without saying that the most visited site in the world is Google, whose parent company is Alphabet.
-This makes sense as many people have the search engine as their homepage on their computers, guaranteeing a certain amount of hits each day.
-In terms of social media, their Google+ social network is a Facebook rival that never really took off.
+That makes sense as many people have the search engine as their homepage, guaranteeing a certain amount of hits each day.
+In terms of social media, the Google+ social network is a Facebook rival that never really took off.

-Mentioned above, it’s no surprise that Facebook dominates the list of social media stocks.
-According to Alexa’s list, Facebook is the third most visited site in the world.
-Based out of Menlo Park, California, Facebook’s mission statement emphasizes the company’s focus on sharing between friends as a means of connecting the world.
-Facebook has 15,724 employees.
-According to Statistica, 1.34 billion people connect through Facebook on a monthly basis.
+It’s no surprise that Facebook is on this social media stocks list.
+Based in Menlo Park, California, Facebook’s mission statement emphasizes its focus on sharing between friends as a means of connecting the world.
+Facebook has 15,724 employees, and according to Statistica, 1.34 billion people connect via Facebook on a monthly basis.

 3. Yahoo!
 (Verizon) (NYSE:VZ)

-Acquired by Verizon in mid-June 2017 for $4.5 billion, the bulk of Yahoo’s social media platforms and brands–and those acquired from AOL, now fall under Verizon’s subsidiary, called Oath.
-Those range from HuffPost, Yahoo Sport, AOL.com, MAKERS, Tumblr, BUILD Studios, Yahoo finance, and Yahoo Mail, to name a few.
+Acquired by Verizon in mid-June 2017 for $4.5 billion, the bulk of Yahoo’s social media platforms and brands now fall under a Verizon subsidiary called Oath.
+Those range from HuffPost, Yahoo Sport, AOL.com, MAKERS, Tumblr, BUILD Studios, Yahoo Finance and Yahoo Mail, to name a few.

 4. Twitter (NYSE:TWTR)

-At number 13, Twitter is one of the social media stocks with real-time conversation platform, designed for self-expression and conversation.
-Its advertising revenue is primarily generated from three promoted products: Promoted Tweets, Promoted Accounts, and Promoted Trends.
 Twitter has seen a fairly steady increase in monthly active users.
-According to the Verge, as of the first quarter of 2018, there are roughly 330 million monthly users, and churned a profit of $91 million in Q4 of 2017..
+According to the Verge, as of the first quarter of 2018 it had roughly 330 million monthly users, and had a profit of $91 million in Q4 2017.

 5. LinkedIn (Microsoft) (NASDAQ:MSFT)

 LinkedIn was bought by Microsoft in December 2016.
 LinkedIn is a professional network that connects 467 million members across the world.
-The social media stock’s platform enables users to develop professional identities, connect with co-workers and peers, and to engage in professional networks spanning 200 countries and territories.
+The social media stock’s platform enables users to develop professional identities, connect with coworkers and peers and engage in professional networks spanning 200 countries and territories.

 LinkedIn maintains a strong combination of daily visitors and pageviews, making it one of the most visible options for social media investing.

-Which social media stocks would you invest in?
+After reading this social media stocks list, which companies would you invest in?
 Tell us in the comments.

 Don’t forget to follow us @INN_Technology for real-time news updates!